yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-confluent-cloud.md

 ---

-This tutorial describes how to configure a YugabyteDB connector to publish changes to Confluent Cloud.
-Simultaneously, this assumes some familiarity with Docker and YAML files.
+This following tutorial describes how to configure a YugabyteDB connector to publish changes to Confluent Cloud.
+The tutorial assumes some familiarity with Docker and YAML files.

 ![Architecture of YugabyteDB to Confluent Cloud pipeline](/images/explore/cdc/confluent_images/cdc_confluent_cloud.png)